 3) The conduct of Church Meetings.

-Voting on matters of church discipline and expenditure in excess of the discretionary amount vested in the Pastor, Elders and Deacons will be by two thirds majority.
+Voting on matters of church membership, church discipline and expenditure in excess of the discretionary amount vested in the Pastor, Elders and Deacons will be by 2/3 majority.

 Failure to attend regular meetings of the church without furnishing a satisfactory reason will debar the person from exercising voting rights at the Church Meeting.
-Such a forfeiture will be consequent upon non-attendance on a majority of Lord’s Days of Midweek Meetings without good cause.
+Such a forfeiture will be consequent upon non-attendance on a majority of Lord’s Days including Communion and Midweek Meetings without good cause.
+The decision of the Church Meeting to suspend voting rights shall take precedence over other provisions granting voting rights to individual members.

-Any matters a Church Member would like to raise are to be notified at least ten days in advance of the Church Meeting to the Pastor, Elders and Deacons.
+Any matters of a significant nature a Church Member would like to raise are to be notified at least ten days in advance of the Church Meeting to the Pastor, Elders and Deacons.

 Church Meetings will be announced at least two Lord’s Days prior to their taking place.